AlexandreThePlot/AlexandreThePlot/README.md

 <!--
 <h1>👋 Hi there, I’m Alexandre Huynh (@alexandre-huynh)</h1>

-- French student in the second year of a Computer Science BSc at the IUT de Villetaneuse, Université Sorbonne Paris Nord.
+- French student in the third year of a Computer Science BSc in apprenticeship, at the IUT de Villetaneuse (Université Sorbonne Paris Nord).

-- I’m interested in Web development, with a preference in front-end development using languages such as PHP, SQL, Javascript.
+- I’m interested in software / Web development, in front-end / back-end using languages such as PHP, SQL, Javascript.

 - You can reach me at alexandre.huynh.pro@gmail.com or alexandre.huynh@edu.univ-paris13.fr
 -->